Credentialing

 Track Expirations Proactively

 Licenses, certifications, and liability insurance have specific expiration dates, and missing these can delay scheduling or jeopardize compliance.
-Proactive tracking prevents last-minute challenges and ensures providers remain eligible to practice.
+Proactive tracking prevents last-minute challenges and ensures providers remain eligible to be privileged.
 Successful programs rely on:

 Clarify the Privileging Process